caitlincoffey/Movement-Synthesizer/index.md

 Our references are listed [here](https://caitlincoffey.github.io/Movement-Synthesizer/references).
 This is not mentioned in our references, but we would like to thank the QEA teaching team for their help and support throughout this project!

 <!--- Thoughts from the lecture:
-- Do MLA citations and have perhaps a separate references page.
-- [1] inline citations, whenever you're taking information from a reference you should use it.
-Note that inline citations should be at the end of the sentence, like this [1].
 - How to make equations: [stackoverflow](https://stackoverflow.com/questions/26275645/how-to-support-latex-in-github-pages)
 - For graphs, choose distinguishing colors, different line thicknesses.
 - https://docs.google.com/presentation/d/1ZrCd_3JE7x1tYL_IcSek4cTsEc63TjfPzzRDT7T8hRs/edit#slide=id.gb06d338265_0_42
-Value Creation
-The proof-of-concept supports a specific user group(s) in clearly defined ways.
-The connection between the proof-of-concept and the user group is clear, and based on existing research and/or a strong understanding of particular areas of opportunity.
-This criterion is linked to a Learning Outcome Motion Model Your motion model should demonstrated a clear understanding of the dynamics of your motion, the degrees of freedom and their time derivatives, and the important frequencies.
-You should explain how your model informed your data collection, and what, if any, modifications were made to the model following experimentation.
-This criterion is linked to a Learning Outcome Proof-of-Concept The proof-of-concept should include a selection of sensors that are appropriate for the specific application.
-The experiment(s) should demonstrate some aspect of how the product would work in reality.
-Next steps for the proof-of-concept (e.g. additional experiments, changes to the design) should be well articulated.
-This criterion is linked to a Learning Outcome Algorithm Development The algorithm(s) for data analysis should demonstrate a clear understanding of Fourier analysis, frequency and time domains, and motion model dynamics.
-The project website should clearly explain the application of the algorithm to the experimental data through the use of appropriate equations and graphics.
-This criterion is linked to a Learning Outcome Overall Presentation and Delivery of Information The website is professional and well-organized.
-The information is clear, easy to understand, and appropriate for the intended audience.
 --->